 So to keep you from wondering – no it isn’t a nut like its name implies, it is a root.
 Because Tigernut is not a nut or grain, it is a good option for people looking for some diversity that eat gluten-free or Paleo.
 For people who are also allergic to nuts, it is a great option because it also adds protein to your diet.

-Tigernut flour is great because:
+Tigernut flour is great because it:

-- Tigernut flour is high in protein
+- Is high in protein

-- Recipes generally turn out like “normal” flour
+- Generally turns out like “normal” flour

 - It can be hard to find and can be expensive (like three times the cost of some other Paleo flours).